Podcast

 A program concerning the history and the lessons of civil rights violations carried out against communities or populations on the basis of an individual’s race, national origin, immigration status, religion, gender, or sexual orientation.
+Supported by the California State Library.

-Wilkinson College of Arts, Humanities, and Social Sciences at Chapman University is committed to leading the conversation in our community on issues of humanity, unity and justice.
-As such, the college has undertaken, semester-long examinations of key societal issues.
+Wilkinson College of Arts, Humanities, and Social Sciences at Chapman University is leading the conversation on issues of humanity, unity, and justice.

 These interdisciplinary conversations promote thoughtful dialogue; mindful reflection; social tolerance; awareness and respect; peace and kindness.